41ev/AutoCompressor/README.md

 # AutoCompressor
 A Simple Auto Compressor Paper Plugin for Minecraft Java 1.21.4

+## This is mainly used for a Box Server, If you want it tailored to your server message me on discord.
+I will configure it for free! :D
+My Discord is "41ev"

 Made by 41ev, all rights reserved.
 Feel free to use this but please dont distribute and resell off of my work.